|

 Where does it end?

-If hyperspace itself is located somewhere, then where is that somewhere located Ad infinitum.
+If hyperspace itself is located somewhere, then where is that somewhere located?
+Ad infinitum.

 In short, we run into the infinite regression conundrum which impels us to logically stop somewhere, because if we don't, then existence itself becomes an impossibility, and obviously, existences does exist.
 So we are again back on square one.